OECD Nuclear Energy Agency NEA

 One of IAEA’s key tasks include monitoring compliance with the Nuclear Non-Proliferation Treaty (NPT).
 The NPT entered into force in 1970.
 Its aim is to prevent the spread of nuclear weapons outside the five original nuclear weapon states – the United States, Russia, the United Kingdom, France and China.
 Other objectives include furthering the goal of nuclear disarmament and promoting the peaceful use of nuclear energy.
 The NPT has been signed by 189 countries, while India, Pakistan and Israel have not joined the Treaty.
 North Korea has withdrawn from the Treaty.

 IAEA’s other duties include the promotion of radiological and nuclear safety and the promotion of nuclear energy for peaceful purposes through technical assistance.
 Conventions on nuclear safety, nuclear waste and the physical protection of nuclear material, among others, have been concluded within the organisation’s framework.
 In 2022, at the request of the ministry, the Integrated Review Service for Radioactive Waste and Spent Nuclear Fuel Management, Decommissioning and Remediation (ARTEMIS) and the Integrated Regulatory Review Service (IRRS) Missions were organised by the IAEA.
 The Government, STUK and the waste management organisations were praised for being the first in the world to move the spent fuel disposal project towards commissioning readiness.

 Finland is also involved in international cooperation aiming to improve nuclear safety in its neighbouring areas.
 This cooperation is mainly carried out by the Radiation and Nuclear Safety Authority (STUK), which has coordinated and carried out projects to improve the Leningrad and Kola nuclear power plants and supported the Russian nuclear safety authority.
 The activities are funded by the Ministry for Foreign Affairs.

-Further information: liisa.heikinheimo(at)tem.fi, jorma.aurela(at)tem.fi
+Further information: liisa.heikinheimo(at)gov.fi, jorma.aurela(at)gov.fi